 The decision to award transfer of academic credit is made by the DNP Department Chair or DNP Program Director after a thorough review of the applicant's transcript for evidence of satisfactory course work completion and review of the course catalog descriptions and/or course syllabi as necessary to determine course equivalency.
-The decision to award transfer credit is based on the TTUHSC Transfer Credit Guidelines and Procedures http://www.ttuhsc.edu/catalog/credit transfer.aspx.
+The decision to award transfer credit is based on TTUHSC OP 77.17.
 Generally, credits earned at a regionally accredited college or university are accepted for transfer provided course content is equivalent and a grade of "B" or higher has been earned in the course.

 The majority, or over 50%, of the required credits toward a TTUHSC School of Nursing graduate degree must be earned at TTUHSC.
 Students requesting courses to be considered for transfer credit will: